 Color of Education 2021

-Award-winning author and journalist Nikole Hannah-Jones, who kicked off the Color of Education series in 2018, returns this year to headline Color of Education 2021, a two-day virtual summit that will bring together people from all over North Carolina to exchange ideas and strategies that address systemic racial inequities in our education system.
+Award-winning author and journalist Nikole Hannah-Jones, who kicked off the Color of Education series in 2018, returned this year to headline Color of Education 2021, a two-day virtual summit that brought together 1600 registrants from all over North Carolina, 30 states across the country, 8 countries, and 4 continents to exchange ideas and strategies that address systemic racial inequities in our education system.
 Hannah-Jones will speak on October 26th, 2021.

-Color of Education will include additional sessions focused on racial equity featuring leading experts in the field.
-More session and speaker information will be announced in the coming weeks.
+Color of Education included additional sessions focused on racial equity featuring leading experts in the field.

 The Dudley Flood Center for Educational Equity and Opportunity (Flood Center) will serve as a hub to identify and connect organizations, networks, and leaders to address issues of equity, access, and opportunity in education across North Carolina.
 The Flood Center is born out of the findings and recommendations of the Forum’s Study Group XVI: Expanding Educational Opportunity (2016), co-chaired by Dr. Flood, as well as the Forum’s Color of Education partnership, which aims to achieve racial equity in education across North Carolina through building connections and engagement across fields of research, policy and practice.
 The Flood Center aims to continue this work by informing discussions on policies impacting equity & social justice, supporting and advancing equity-focused educator programming, and promote discussions around how schools are funded at the local and state levels, in hopes of achieving equity, access, and opportunity for all young people in North Carolina.

 The Dudley Flood Center for Educational Equity & Opportunity envisions an education system that provides all students in North Carolina with access to equitable, culturally responsive, and high-quality educational opportunities that lead to success in college, career, and citizenship.